kaushil24/Artificial-Eyeliner/README.md

 # Artificial-Eyeliner
-Script to apply artificial eyeliner
+Script to apply artificial eyeliner using face landmark points detected by dlib.

 ## Demo:
 <table>